dormidosan/countries-api/README.md

 **Inputs:**<br />
 *state_id:* ID from the list of states <br />
-*nopagination (optional):* Get all the cities in a JSON format. nopagination override country parameter.
+*nopagination (optional):* Get all the cities from a given state in a JSON format.

 **Outputs:**<br />
 *data:* List of cities of a specific state